 Runners are always looking for effective ways of taking care of their bodies and practicing yoga is a proven way for runners to prevent injuries.
 Running can be particularly hard on your knees, back and ankles and there are a number of specific yoga poses that can help relieve the strain placed on these muscles, increase your functional strength and flexibility.
 By helping you to train your breathing yoga can also help you to increase your oxygen intake whilst running.
 Strong Flow by Steffy White

-2. Yoga for Athletes: Recovery Program
+2. Yoga for Athletes: Strength Sequence

-5. Yoga for Runners
+5. Yoga for Athletes: Pre-Workout Practice

-8. Runner's Lunge - Foundations of Yoga
+10. Runner's Lunge - Foundations of Yoga

 Learn Runner's Lunge with Adriene!
 (Not just for runners!
 For everyone!)
 This foundational posture is often used in Hatha Yoga sequences and is great for the hips, glutes, groin, quads and hamstrings.
 A great warm up for almost any exercise.
 "Cool Runnings!!!"
 "Cool Runnings" means "Peace be the journey."